IemProg/IemProg/README.md

 ### Welcome 👋

 Hi !
-I'm Imad, Computer Science Student at IP Paris, I have a passion for learning and sharing my knowledge with others.
-Interested in Computer Vision and Interpretability of ML Models.
+I'm Imad, PhD student at IP Paris, I have a passion for learning and sharing my knowledge with others.
+Interested in continual learning and multi-modal learning.
 Feel free to reach out in case you look for contributors in projects.

 <p align='center'>